-In Jewish thought, the "Tree of Life" comes to mean something that gives humans fullness of life.
-It appears in Paradise alongside the "Tree of the Knowledge of Good and Evil."
-Those who gather around it in Heaven enjoy lives free from any need, hunger, corruption, or pain.
-Proverbs 13.12 explains, "Hope deferred makes the heart sick, but a longing fulfilled is a 'tree of life.'"
-The Tree of Life is the longing fulfilled in the Christian life.
-Water flows through "Paradise," and the trees flourish on either side of the "River of Life."
-The leaves of the "Tree of Life" are reputed to have a healing quality, and many types of fruit feed the faithful.✞
+In Jewish thought, the "paradise tree of life" came to mean something that gives humans fullness.
+It appeared in paradise alongside the "tree of good and evil knowledge."
+Those who gather around it in heaven enjoy lives free from any need, hunger, corruption, or pain.
+Proverbs 13.12 explains, "Hope deferred makes the heart sick, but a longing fulfilled is a tree of life."
+The tree of life means a fulfilled Christian life.
+Water flows through "paradise," and the trees flourish on either side of the "river of life."
+"It's leaves" have a healing quality, and many fruit types feed the faithful.✞

-The Paradise Tree of Life is the source of the perfect life for all humans.
-The Jews believe that when the Messiah, who is the expected "anointed one," comes from God and the new age dawns, the "Tree of Paradise" will grow in their midst, and the faithful will eat from it.
-The Rabbis say that the boughs of the "Tree of Life" overshadow the whole of Paradise.
-It has five hundred thousand fragrances and fruit with as many pleasant tastes, and every one of them is different.✞
+The paradise life tree is human life's perfect source.
+The Jews believed that when the Messiah, the "expected anointed one," comes from God and the new age dawns, the "paradise tree of life" will grow in their midst, and the faithful will eat from it.
+The Rabbis said that the "tree of life's boughs" overshadow paradise.
+The tree of life has five hundred thousand fragrances and fruit with many pleasant tastes, and everyone is different.✞

 "In Genesis, we see the earth created.